 Infections can sometimes be life threatening.
 You should contact your advice line urgently if you think you have an infection.

-Symptoms of skin problems can include rash and itching.
+Symptoms of skin problems can include a rash, dryness, and itching.

-Less commonly your skin might develop reddening of the skin, dryness, pale white patches of the skin (vitiligo), raised red crusty ring like patches, it may get flaky, your face might get red or you might develop spots.
+Less commonly you might develop reddening of the skin, pale white patches of the skin (vitiligo), raised red crusty ring-like patches, it may get flaky, and your face might become red or you might develop spots.

-Your doctor will check your skin regularly throughout your treatment.
+Your doctor and nurse will check your skin regularly throughout your treatment.

 Contact your advice line if you have 4 loose watery poos (diarrhoea) or more in 24 hours.
 Or if you have diarrhoea for more than 3 days.
 Or if you can't drink to replace the lost fluid.